mschmidty/bio_notes/r/_posts/2019-09-11-kernal-density-in-r.md

 published: true
 ---

-For a recent project I needed to run a kernel density estimation in R, turning a GPS points into a raster of point densities.
+For a recent project I needed to run a kernel density estimation in R, turning  GPS points into a raster of point densities.
 Below is how I accomplished that.

 ## Load the needed libraries